Download ffmpeg and ffprobe binaries to your /opt folder.

 Installing FFmpeg and ffprobe

 FFmpeg and ffprobe is used to encode uploaded media to formats that the browser support.
-To install and configure FFmpeg and ffprobe on your local server follow these steps:
+To install and configure FFmpeg and ffprobe on your local server follow these steps (making sure to replace "<version>" with the one downloaded):

 # Download ffmpeg and ffprobe binaries to your /opt folder.